 Do you have some fence lines on your property that need some beautification and you are not quite sure what to do with them?
 Well, how about using some roses on those fences.
 Learn more here.

 Many people know this wonderful rose as the Green Rose; others know her as Rosa chinensis viridiflora.
 This amazing rose is unique and interesting.
 Learn more about the green rose in this article.

-Small and fairy-like, Sunblaze roses may look delicate, but are, in fact, a hardy little rose.
+Small and fairy-like, Sunblaze roses may look delicate, but are, in fact, hardy little roses.
 What exactly is a Sunblaze rose bush and why should you have some in your garden?
 Read here to find out.

 When terms like "own root roses" and "grafted roses" are used, this can leave a new rose gardener confused.
 What does it mean?
 Read here and learn the differences between own root roses and grafted roses.